ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 ### B. Define a graph network to associate the railway elements

-This step allows determining the consistency of the network connections provided in the RailML file, through the determination of the direction, position, and interconnection of each of the nodes of the given railway network.
+This step allows us to evaluate the consistency of the network connections provided in the RailML file, through the determination of the direction, position, and interconnection of each of the nodes of the given railway network.

 In [1], in the section "II.
 RAILWAY NETWORK ANALYZER DESIGN" in literal B, we see Algorithm 1, which explains the network analysis process.